index

 Water sports

-This point aligns with the recommendations detailed in "Can you swim with an ankle bracelet?" .
+This point aligns with the detailed recommendations in Can you swim with an anklet? .

 Stainless steel: the least risky, but not perfect

-925 silver: to be avoided during sports
+925 silver: to avoid during sports

-To understand everything and choose the right model, consult our complete guide to anklets and ankle chains .
+To understand everything and choose the right model, consult our complete guide to anklets and ankle chains.

-Beads, shells and cords: incompatible with sport
+Beads, shells, and cords: incompatible with sports

 • perspiration

-• repeated tensions
+• repeated tension

 • friction with the shoe